-Synthetic gypsum was produced from the wet FGD systems on Units 14, 15, 17 and 18.
-The operational nature of the wet FGD systems produced gypsum already containing moisture.
-The gypsum was conveyed to either a containerized surface or directly to the neighboring wallboard plant.
-If the wallboard plant did not receive the gypsum at the time of its production, the gypsum was taken to a holding area on the RMSGS property, where it resided until delivered to the wallboard plant.
-Because the wallboard plant purchases gypsum from NIPSCO and is marketed as a product, the gypsum is not subject to the CCR Rule.
+Synthetic gypsum is produced from the wet FGD systems on Units 14, 15, 17 and 18.
+The operational nature of the wet FGD systems produces gypsum already containing moisture.
+The off specification gypsum is conveyed to a containerized surface and subsequently transferred by truck directly to the onsite landfill or another containerized surface.
+Wallboard quality synthetic gypsum is not subject to the CCR Rule.